turanszkij/WickedEngine/Documentation/WickedEngine-Documentation.md

 A collection of engine-level helper classes

 - wiArchive
-	- This is used for serializing binary data
+	- This is used for serializing binary data to disk or memory
 - wiHelper
 	- Many helper utility functions, like screenshot, readfile, messagebox, splitpath, sleep, etc...
 - wiMath